belle2/basf2/analysis/doc/GraFEI.rst

    `'Learning tree structures from leaves for particle decay reconstruction' <https://iopscience.iop.org/article/10.1088/2632-2153/ac8de0>`_ by Kahn et al. Please consider citing both papers.
    The code is adapted from the work of Kahn et al (available `here <https://github.com/Helmholtz-AI-Energy/BaumBauen>`_).
-   A detailed description of the model is also available in this `Belle II internal note <https://docs.belle2.org/record/3649>`_.
+   A detailed description of the model is also available in this `Belle II internal note <https://docs.belle2.org/record/3649>`_ (restricted access).

 The network is trained to predict the mass hypotheses of final state particles and the **Lowest Common Ancestor** (LCA) matrix of the event.
 Each element of this matrix corresponds to a pair of final state particles, and contains the lowest ancestor common to both particles.